Personal Tax- Non-Resident with Excluded income (Disregarded), Double Taxation and Personal Allowance

 https://www.gov.uk/hmrc-internal-manuals/savings-and-investment-manual/saim1170

 a.
-If its not given (Excluded income is the higher tax due), then on IRIS PT it will not show up anywhere on the tax comp.
+If its not given (Excluded income is the higher tax due), then on IRIS PT it will not be used on the tax comp.

 b.
-If its given (Excluded income is the lower tax due) then it shows on the IRIS PT tax comp.
+If its given (Excluded income is the lower tax due) then it will be used on the tax comp.

 I do not have excluded income and need to claim personal allowance for a Non Resident: Reliefs, Misc, Residence Questionnaire, Personal Allowance and double taxation tab – tick Claiming PA as non resident. (or Double Taxation)